 We determined that there were two components for the purposes of our audit.
-The first component related to the operations of the parent company which are based in the US.
-These account for 100% of the asset balance and 99.99% of the liabilities and include all treasury related balances managed by the World Bank.
-The second component related to the governance and head office functions of the parent charitable company, as well as one other legal entity, incorporated in the Cayman Islands.
+The first component related to the treasury operations of the parent charitable company which are managed in the United States of America.
+The parent charitable company accounts for 99.99% of the asset balance and 99.99% of the liabilities of the group.
+It includes all treasury related balances managed by the World Bank and this component was subject to a full scope audit at a component materiality which was lower than the materiality of the financial statements as a whole.
+The second component related to one other legal entity, which is a subsidiary incorporated in the Cayman Islands.

-Because there are two legal entities in the group, consolidated financial statements have been prepared in accordance with UK GAAP; however, the subsidiary entity is immaterial to the Group.
+As there are two legal entities in the group, consolidated financial statements have been prepared in accordance with UK GAAP; however, the subsidiary entity is immaterial to the group.